 top of page

-6 Underrated Tips for Green Investing
+6 Smart Tips for Green Investing (Beginner's Guide 2024)

-Driving a greater environmental impact is possible through not just direct action but investing.
 There are several types of green investments: ESG bonds, ETFs, stocks, and similar assets enable you to support planet-positive initiatives while saving for retirement.
-Even funding green startups or small businesses is a potential option.

 Often, impact investing is linked to certain frameworks, namely the Environmental, Social, and Governance (ESG) guidelines and the United Nation's Sustainable Development Goals (SDG).
-It is possible to filter out traditional assets by whether they are an ESG investment.

 But just knowing these guidelines isn't enough.
 With 68% of company executives admitting to greenwashing, investors are reasonably cautious when making an investment decision.